-Comparability is the degree to which different methods, data sets, and/or decisions agree or are similar.
+Comparability is the degree to which methods, data, or decisions are similar.
 Comparability allows data users to determine the applicability of data to certain projects or decisions.
-For example, Montana DEQ may incorporate water chemistry data collected by volunteers if the methods, analytes and reporting limits are comparable to those that DEQ uses.
+For example, Montana DEQ may incorporate water chemistry data collected by volunteers if the analytes, analytical methods, and required reporting limits are comparable to those that DEQ uses.